 Toxicity is not an absolute quantity, but rather an effect that is determined relative to a control, when using a toxicity test.
 A hypothesis testing approach, such as the TST, incorporates what is considered acceptable or unacceptable toxicity as specific explicit levels of effect referred to as Regulatory Management Decisions (RMDs).
 The TST statistical approach implements what the RMD has defined as biologically important, by incorporating what effect level in the effluent or sample water is considered unacceptable toxicity.

 For chronic toxicity, the RMD would be 0.75 (as consistent with the TST Technical Document, (U.S. EPA 2010b)) which means that a 25 percent (or more) toxic effect in ambient water or in effluent at the IWC is considered evidence of unacceptable chronic toxicity.
 Responses substantially less than a 25 percent toxic effect would not be considered toxic.
 The RMD for acute toxicity would be 0.80, which means that a 20 percent toxic effect (or more) at the IWC is considered evidence of unacceptable acute toxicity.
-The acute RMD toxicity threshold is lower (e.g. more strict) than that for chronic WET methods because of the severe environmental implications of acute toxicity (lethality or organism death).
-Biological organism responses to the effluent and control are unlikely to be exactly the same, even if no toxicity is present.
+The acute RMD toxicity threshold is lower (i.e., more strict) than that for chronic WET methods because of the severe environmental implications of acute toxicity (lethality or organism death).
+Biological organisms responses to the effluent and control are unlikely to be exactly the same, even if no toxicity is present.
 They might differ by such a small amount that even if statistically significant when using a standard t-test, the response would be considered negligible biologically.
 The RMD levels are set higher than those used in traditional t-tests to account for such negligible variation, which allows the TST approach to answer the question “Is the mean response in the effluent less than a defined amount?”

 Restating the Null and Alternative Hypothesis

 Using the TST approach, a sample would be considered to have an acceptable level of toxicity when the null hypothesis (H0) is rejected.
-The null hypothesis for this approach is that the organism’s response in the effluent is less than or equal to a fixed fraction of the control response (e.g., 0.75 of the control mean response).
+The null hypothesis for this approach is that the organisms’ response in the effluent is less than or equal to a fixed fraction of the control response (e.g., 0.75 of the control mean response).

-The TST approach is supported by a scientific body of evidence as demonstrated in the U.S. EPA external peer review; the CA external peer review and the following peer reviewed journal articles; Denton et al. 2011, Diamond et al. 2011, Diamond 2013, Zheng 2013
+The TST approach is supported by a scientific body of evidence as demonstrated in the U.S. EPA external peer review; the Water Boards external peer review and the following peer reviewed journal articles: Denton et al. 2011, Diamond et al. 2011, Diamond 2013, Zheng 2013, Fox et al. 2019.

 A statistical approach is used to either “reject” or “fail to reject” the null hypothesis.
 In order to conclude that the test sample is or is not toxic one must determine if there is a statistically significant difference between the control and test sample.